hithqd/resume_hqd/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Computer vision
+- Computer graph
+- deep learning
-- Artificial Intelligence
+- image processing
+- 2D and 3D vision object detection and tracking
-- Computational Linguistics
+- point cloud
-- Information Retrieval
+- image dehazing

 # Education to show in About widget
 education: